icon-project/documentation/score/writing-score.md

 }
 ```

-The SCORE platform will find main_score class in the main_module.py to load into the ICON network.
+The SCORE execution runtime will find `main_score` class in the `main_module`.py to load and execute it on the ICON network.

-if you want to point main_module as submodule, you can specify the module name like below.
+If you want to point `main_module` as submodule, you can specify the module name like below.
 ```json
 {
     "version": "0.0.1",